jitsi/handbook/docs/dev-guide/contributing.md

 ### Duplication

 * Don't copy-paste source code.
 Reuse it.
 Be careful not to create bad abstractions just to reuse a small chunk of code, however.

-### Formatting

-* Line length is limited to 120 characters for JavaScript, Java, and Kotlin code.

-* Sort by alphabetical order to make the addition of new entities as easy as looking a word up in a dictionary.
-Otherwise, one risks duplicate entries (with conflicting values in the cases of key-value pairs).
-For
-  example:

-  * JavaScript: Within an `import` of multiple names from a module, sort the names in alphabetical order.
-(Of course, the default name stays first as required by the `import` syntax.)

-    ````javascript
-    import {
-        DOMINANT_SPEAKER_CHANGED,
-        JITSI_CLIENT_CONNECTED,
-        JITSI_CLIENT_CREATED,
-        JITSI_CLIENT_DISCONNECTED,
-        JITSI_CLIENT_ERROR,
-        JITSI_CONFERENCE_JOINED,
-        MODERATOR_CHANGED,
-        PEER_JOINED,
-        PEER_LEFT,
-        RTC_ERROR
-    } from './actionTypes';
-    ````

-  * JavaScript: Within a group of imports (e.g. groups of imports delimited by an empty line
-    maybe: third-party modules, then project modules, and eventually the private files of a module), sort the module names in alphabetical order.

-    ````javascript
-    import React, { Component } from 'react';
-    import { connect } from 'react-redux';
-    ````
-  * Java: Use package imports (package.*) and DO NOT import classes themselves.

-* Java: Opening braces MUST be on their line (especially those beginning a method).

-* Use 4 spaces to indent everything.
-Instruct your IDE **not to use tabs under any circumstance** and replace them with spaces.

-* Do not use double negatives when naming properties, variables, or methods/functions.

 ### Naming